IznaDev/useraccounts_leaked/README.md

 We make a simple  get request to the API to retrieve the hashing suffix of  leaked passwords  with the crate reqwest.

-In the next step we will do asuynchronous request with tokio.
+I did asuynchronous function to ping a port indicated in the command line (ip host port number) with tokio.

 The code is made up from 3 modules: account, error, hibp and a main.